 With the end of the year upon us, it’s a good time to have a good clear out and tidy up in the home in readiness for the New Year.
 This is one of many Scottish traditions carried out at Hogmanay and it is known as ‘redding’ the house.
 The New Year should bring a completely fresh start, so the entire house is cleaned and the dirt swept out of the back door along with the ‘auld year’.
-At midnight on Hogmanay, the front and back doors are left open to allow the New Year to enter and chase out the stagnant energies of the Old.
+At midnight on Hogmanay, the back door is left open to allow the stagnant energies of the Old Year out, and it is considered very bad luck to open the front door before midnight and the arrival of the ‘first foot’, who brings in the energy of the New Year.
 As a child growing up in Glasgow I remember we used to do this in our house, and such traditions were even stronger in Aberdeen where we sometimes spent New Year visiting relatives.
+My sister was once chastised by our aunt (who was very superstitious) for opening the front door at ten minutes to midnight to let the cat out!
 It’s not just about having a clean house for your expected visitors, although clearly that is important; you don’t want any stagnant energy left in the house after ‘the bells,’ especially if the household has seen tragedy or experienced a bad year financially.
 It was also traditional to make sure that all your household debts were cleared and bills paid by the end of the year so that all ties to the past are severed and closed.
 Although this is a worthy aspiration, it is unlikely that many people are in a position to do this in today’s society.

 Traditionally the first person across the threshold after the bells (the ‘first foot’) would carry a lump of coal to ensure that there would always be warmth and fire in the house.
 This would be used to start the first fire of the year.
 Other traditional gifts would be salt, which was a traditional gift of friendship that could be used to symbolically cleanse the house; some food, usually a black bannock or bun, and of course a small bottle of whisky; these last two to ensure that the family would never want for food or drink.
 The ‘first foot’ should ideally be a tall, dark-haired stranger to ensure good luck for the household, but in many houses just to make sure that there was a first-foot, the man of the household would exit the back door bearing the required offerings, run round to the front and stand outside the front door ready to be welcomed in immediately after the bells.
 Woe betide the household whose first-foot was a blonde or red-haired man or woman; this was considered to be dreadfully unlucky.